 Health Savings Accounts (HSA)

 HSAs offer potential pre-tax contributions, tax-free growth, and tax-free withdrawals for qualified medical expenses.
-Investing the balance can create a powerful retirement healthcare fund.
+Investing your HSA can turn it into a long-term healthcare safety net for retirement.

 Annuities in Retirement Financial Planning